realB12/applai/01 DASHBOARD/LOG/260723_ApplAI_LOG.md

 Represent the datamodel in UML format

 ## Actions done
--> created myCV folder with some draft template files for the generation of resumes: [_myCV_Atomic data for jop appliance artefacts](../../04%20MODEL/02%20DATA/CV/myCV/_myCV_Atomic%20data%20for%20jop%20appliance%20artefacts.md)
+-> created **myCV folder** with some draft template files for the generation of resumes: [_myCV_Atomic data for jop appliance artefacts](../../04%20MODEL/02%20DATA/CV/myCV/_myCV_Atomic%20data%20for%20jop%20appliance%20artefacts.md)

+I am really not sure wether to store my actual CV data in the TCP standardized JSON format (->